vdesabou/kafka-docker-playground/troubleshooting/ksqldb-fail-on-production-error/README.md

 Simply run:

 ```
-$ playground run -f start-auth-error<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f start-auth-error<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 or

 ```
-$ playground run -f start-maxmessage-error<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f start-maxmessage-error<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 ## start-auth-error.sh